A Euclid style algorithm for MacMahon's partition analysis: Comparison of Barvinok's polynomial time algorithm and the author's partial fraction algorithm

-\textbf{Xin's algorithm} computes the constant term of an Elliott rational function in \eqref{e-Introduction} regarded as an iterated Laurent series.
-The main body of the algorithm is to take constant term in a single variable.
+The above outlined algorithm follows that of \cite{LattE}.
+Note that in geometry, a polytope is usually defined by inequalities (or together with some equalities), which is inconsistent with our definition by equalities.
+This problem can be easily solved for a simplex, and for the general situation Cook et al. \cite{Cook} and Dyer \cite{Dyer} showed that the problem of counting integral points in a rational polytope can be reduced in polynomial time to counting integral points in an integral simplex assuming that the dimension is fixed.

-Algorithm XinPF \begin{enumerate} \item For each Elliott-rational functions as a summand, successively choose a variable and take the constant term as in the next step.
-Note that after specifying a working field, we are taking constant term in a set of variables.
+The XinPF Algorithm computes the constant term of the Elliott rational function $\mathcal E$ as in \eqref{e-Introduction} regarded as an element in a specified field $K$ of iterated Laurent series. \begin{enumerate} \item Take $O_0$ as a sum with the single term $E$, and compute $O_{i+1}$ from $O_{i}$ for $i=0,1,\dots, r-1$ as follows.
+Then $O_{r}$ will be the output.